 • The Transmission Expansion Advisory Committee (TEAC) reviews proposals to improve transmission reliability in PJM and between PJM and neighboring regions.
 These proposals, which include reliability baseline, network, market efficiency and targeted market efficiency projects, as well as scope changes and project cancellations, but exclude supplemental and end of life projects, are periodically presented to the PJM Board of Managers for authorization.
-In 2024, the PJM Board approved \$1.81 billion in upgrades.
-As of December 31, 2024, the PJM Board has approved \$50.1 billion in system enhancements since 1999.
+In the first three months of 2025, the PJM Board approved \$7.73 billion in upgrades.
+As of March 31, 2025, the PJM Board has approved \$57.8 billion in system enhancements since 1999.